Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Ablations and Analysis

 We swap Stage 1 and Stage 2 to assess their impact on models.
-As shown in \Cref{tab:ablation} (2 $\rightarrow$ 1 $\rightarrow$ 3), exchanging Stage 1 and Stage 2 leads to a slight performance drop by 2.56\%.
+As shown in \Cref{tab:ablation} (\underline{2 $\rightarrow$ 1 $\rightarrow$ 3}), exchanging Stage 1 and Stage 2 leads to a slight performance drop by 2.48\%.
 Our analysis of each stage demonstrates the robustness and rationale of our original training sequence, which first optimizes reasoning capabilities, followed by adaptive refinement of retrieval abilities.
-This training order stems from the fact that a solid reasoning foundation is essential for recognizing retrieval needs during problem-solving.
+It stems from the fact that a solid reasoning foundation is essential to recognize retrieval needs during problem-solving.
 Only with this prerequisite can the model meaningfully improve its ability to generate retrieval queries that effectively capture relevant information.

-\subsubsection{Analysis of Reward Design}
+\subsection{Analysis of Reward Design}

-We conducted ablation studies on the components of the two reward metrics, $\mathcal{R}_{reasoning}$ and $\mathcal{R}_{retrieval}$, with results summarized in \Cref{tab:reward_ablation}.
+We analyzed the components of the two reward metrics, $\mathcal{R}_{reasoning}$ and $\mathcal{R}_{retrieval}$, with results summarized in \Cref{tab:reward_ablation}.
 The findings indicate that the absence of $R_{statistic}$ in $\mathcal{R}_{reasoning}$ leads to a higher drop in model performance.
 This highlights that the comprehensive coverage of medical entities and relations plays a crucial role in the reasoning process, which is a key distinction from reasoning processes in mathematics and code.
 Furthermore, the removal of $R_{breadth}$ from $\mathcal{R}_{retrieval}$ also results in a notable decline in performance, underscoring the importance of evaluating the contribution of the retrieved documents to the reasoning process.